csctd/profile-website-Japhetr10/_sources/index.md.txt

 # Japhet's Profile Website

-In this website, you'll get to see the adventures I went on during the TD program!
+In this website you'll get to see the adventures I went on during the TD program!